NATIONAL PARK

 UNESCO World Natural Heritage Site

-Ancient beech forests and primeval beech forests have become so rare that they have been declared a UNESCO World Natural Heritage Site.
-European beech trees are only found in Europe.
-Over the course of several centuries, we Europeans have used them and pushed them back wherever we could.
-As a result, only a few fragments of extensive, original beech forests remain.
+The European beech is only found in Europe - beech forests once dominated the continent.
+Over the course of several centuries, we humans have used the beech and pushed it back extensively.
+Original, natural beech forests can therefore only be found in a few fragments.
 This explains their great importance for mankind.
-The ancient beech forests of the Kalkalpen National Park in Upper Austria and the Dürrenstein Wilderness Area in Lower Austria were therefore declared World Natural Heritage Sites in 2017.
+The ancient beech forests in the Kalkalpen National Park in Upper Austria and the Dürrenstein-Lassingtal Wilderness Area in Lower Austria were declared a UNESCO World Heritage Site in 2017.

 Wild variety